 There’s only one version of the 777-200ER in operation with Singapore Airlines.

-If you’re flying business the seat map should show a 1-2-1 layout.
+If you’re flying Business Class the seat map should show a 1-2-1 layout.

-If you’re flying economy, the seat map should show a 3-3-3 configuration all the way to the last row (row 59).
+If you’re flying Economy Class, the seat map should show a 3-3-3 configuration all the way to the last row (row 59).

 If the seat map does not resemble either of the above options, it’s possible you’re flying on a 777-200 (non-ER), click here for details.

 777-200ER Business Class

 Business Class on the 777-200ER is the best business product available on any of the Singapore Airlines 777-200 aircraft, the 2006 J seat which converts to a fully flat bed in 1-2-1 configuration.

 The business cabin occupies the front area between the first and second main aircraft doors, with six rows in total (seven for the middle pairs), for a total of 28 seats.
 Two toilets are located at the back of this cabin, not a bad passenger-to-toilet ratio, even when two pilots have to use them too.